 It is therefore proposed to equip all transports that are more capable than CAN with a very wide transfer ID parameter.
 For transports with the maximum throughput under 105 transfers per second, the transfer ID field should be at least 48 bits wide (overflow period at the specified transfer exchange rate: ~90 years).
 For higher-throughput transports, the transfer ID field should be at least 56 bits wide.
 The nearest standard-size integer field is 64 bits wide.
 As a theoretical worst case reference (unattainable in practice), a COTS 10 GbE adapter is capable of handling up to 14.9 million frames per second.

-This change will greatly simplify transfer reception handling and increase the resilience of the protocol to interface failure, in addition to solving other problems listed above, at the expense of several bytes of overhead per frame.
+This change will greatly simplify transfer reception handling, increase the resilience of the protocol to interface failure, and solve the other problems listed above, at the expense of several bytes of overhead per frame.

 Compact data type identifier

 (Aug 2019 edit: implemented in PyDSDL and PyUAVCAN with a slightly different structure under the revised name “data type hash”.)

 Currently, a data type is unambiguously identified by its full name (e.g.,

 uavcan.node.Heartbeat).
 We have eliminated numerical identifiers in v1.0 and introduced subjects and services instead.
 This resulted in a minor issue that data type compatibility cannot be easily and robustly validated at runtime.

 To work around this problem, I propose a new concept for use with more capable transports than CAN: a compact data type identifier, or CDTID for brevity.
 A CDTID is defined as a function of the data type name and version.
 The fact that it is a function of an existing property rather than an entirely new user-level entity is important, as it relieves the user from maintaining a yet another numerical identifier (UAVCAN has plenty of them as it is).